PEng2020-Subject3/PEngUseCase/README.md

 Example input and output for `driverscores.py`: `{"persID": 666, "function": "genDriverScore"}`, XXX.

 Example input and output for `performancescores.py`: `{"typeID": "prius", "function": "genPerformanceScore"}`, XXX.

+(Please note that you can only call driverscores or performancescores for data sets that acutally exist in the linked database.)